 ER/Studio Actions erwin DM Actions Create a new Diagram - this will automatically create an LDM.
-Open the ELDM Use the Compare and Merge utility to copy Derive a new Logical Model using the Design Layers feature.
-The scope of the new model required objects across from the ELDM (this process can be repeated as requirements could be defined using a Subject Area in the ELDM. change).
+Use the Compare and Merge utility to copy required objects across from the ELDM (this process can be repeated as requirements change).
 The scope of the merge could be defined using a submodel in the ELDM.
+Open the ELDM Derive a new Logical Model using the Design Layers feature.
+The scope of the new model could be defined using a Subject Area in the ELDM.
 Extend LDM where required Extend LDM where required